Pin Classes I: Growth Rates: Appendix

 Note that we can now no longer take an up- or right-step: doing so would place a point above or to the right of $p_{1}$ and therefore within the shaded region.
 Conversely, if we only take down- and left-steps we can stay in the inner region indefinitely, as shown in Fig. \ref{fig:boxdec6}.

-Hence we see that we have obtained another family of $\boxplus$-decomposable pin permutations, those generated by the pin words $1ldldl \dots$, and that these are exhaustive in Case $2$.
+Hence we have obtained another family of $\boxplus$-decomposable pin permutations, those generated by the pin words $1ldldl \dots$, and that these are all the possibilities in Case $2$.

-Combining these two cases, we can now see that we have exhaustively obtained all possible $\boxplus$-decomposable pin permutations that begin in the first quadrant and first visit the second.
-By applying all eight symmetries we thus obtain all $\boxplus$-decomposable pin permutations and can see that these are precisely those described in the statement of the Theorem \ref{classification}. \end{proof} \cprime{$'$}
+Combining these two cases, we have obtained all possible $\boxplus$-decomposable pin permutations that begin in the first quadrant and first visit the second.
+By applying all eight symmetries we thus obtain all $\boxplus$-decomposable pin permutations and can see that these are precisely those described in the statement of Theorem \ref{classification}. \end{proof}